-Confidence After Bullying
+Confidence After Being Bullied

 When we have been bullied, our confidence and self-esteem take a huge knock.
 We take on board the nasty comments and try to rationalise why we were picked on, excluded and singled out.